Getting life insurance coverage for your mortgage payments can be a daunting task. Let’s start with the name.

 The post-claim underwriting process differs between the two

-During these questionnaire's you work with your financial institution representative whose primary interest may be to sell you this coverage.
+During these questionnaire's you work with your financial institution representative whose primary interest may be to sell mortgage insurance.
 However, after the insured passes, the financial institution that issued you the insurance investigates your medical history.

 This is one of the most primary differentiators of mortgage life, and often why it is not deemed as the best product to achieve the needs of the average homeowner who is simply looking to ensure their family is properly covered in case of tragedy.